VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 An individual making a non-confidential report to the University, who does not wish to share their name, does not wish for an investigation to take place, or does not want a formal resolution pursued, may make such a request to the Title IX Coordinator.
 The University evaluates such requests in light of the duty to ensure the safety of the campus and comply with legal obligations to provide a safe, non-discriminatory environment for the entire University community.
 In cases indicating pattern predation, threats, weapons, and/or violence, the University will likely be unable to honor a request for confidentiality.

 In instances where the Complainant requests confidentiality and the circumstances allow the University to honor that request, the University will offer Supportive Measures to the Complainant and the community, but will not otherwise pursue formal action.
 In instances where confidentiality cannot be maintained, the University will make every effort to ensure the privacy of the person seeking confidentiality to the fullest extent possible under the law, and information will be shared with individuals who have a legitimate need to know.
-The University complies with all federal, state and local requirements for provision of privacy, reporting and intervention in Sexual Misconduct Matters.
+The University complies with all federal, state and local requirements for provision of privacy, reporting and intervention in sexual harassment and other sexual misconduct matters.

 3. Criminal reports to law enforcement